masoncfrancis/urled/README.md

 ### Installation

-Create an env file in the same directory as where your binary will go with the following contents:
+Create a file called `.env` in the same directory as where your binary will go with the following contents:

 ```BASE_URL=[your base URL]```